JairunDiemert/LearningGit/README.md

 # Lab 1

 ## Purpose
-The purpose of this lab is to get hands-on experience with Github and create and submit a Hello World style application for my review.
+The purpose of this lab is to get hands-on experience with Github and create and submit a Hello World style application for the instructor's  review.

 ## Github
 Here is a cheat sheet of git commands that will be helpful in working with the git version control system.
 [Git cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf)